 As a result of sustained decreases in the Company's publicly quoted share price and market capitalization as well as changes in the operating results of the BetterHelp reporting unit, the Company conducted an interim test of its goodwill, definite-lived intangibles, and other long-lived assets at June 30, 2024.
-Following this test, the Company did not identify an impairment to its definite-lived intangible assets or other long-lived assets, but recorded a \$790.0 million non-deductible, non-cash goodwill impairment charge for the three and six months ended June 30, 2024, or \$4.64 per basic and diluted share for the three months ended June 30, 2024 and \$4.68 per basic and diluted share for the six months ended June 30, 2024.
+Following this test, the Company did not identify an impairment to its definite-lived intangible assets or other long-lived assets, but recorded a \$790.0 million non-deductible, non-cash goodwill impairment charge for the three and six months ended June 30, 2024, or \$4.64 per basic and diluted share.
+No goodwill impairment charge was recognized for the three months ended June 30, 2024 and \$4.68 per basic and diluted share for the six months ended June 30, 2024 September 30, 2024.